ynusinovich/caption-generation-with-attention/README.md

-# Image Caption Generator Using the Attention Mechanism.
+# Image Caption Generator Using the Attention Mechanism

 Code based on this guide, with some modifications: https://www.analyticsvidhya.com/blog/2020/11/attention-mechanism-for-caption-generation/.